The Importance of Self Care in a Healthy Happy Life.

 3. Physical Health and the Power of Daily Care.

 Physical self care is not about being perfect.
-It's about making small, repeatable habits that serve your health daily.
+It is about making small, repeatable habits that serve your health daily.

 Advantages of Prioritizing Your Physical Health.